bitzhuwei/CSharpGL/CSharpGL/readme.md

 For more information please check (http://bitzhuwei.github.io/CSharpGL/)

 # release notes:
+## v1.0.5.2:
+1. Add default cursor(an UI element) into Scene.
+2. Hide/Show system's cursor in GLCanvas.
+3. fix: update UIRoot's size when scene is resized.
+4. TransformComponent is no longer a field member in SceneObject.

 ## v1.0.5.1:
 1. TextureUpdater allows for updating texture's content.
 2. Better looking for Axis and UIAxis.